Tech-With-Helen/Azure-deploy/README.md

 # ecommerce Website
-This is an ecommerce store/website, it contains some fashionable items.
+This is an ecommerce store/website, it contains some fashionable items.Serving as my static website